131 Physical Geology with Laboratory (4)

 489 Research in the Natural Sciences (2 or 4)

 Offers students the opportunity to conduct original scientific research in an area of interest.
 Students work closely with one or more members of the natural science faculty to develop and conduct a research project, then present their findings orally during the semester’s undergraduate research symposium and as a formal research paper.
 Students are encouraged to present their findings at a conference.
-Prerequisite: junior/senior status and a major in the natural sciences, prior approval by the project advisor, and consent of the instructor.
+Prerequisites: junior/senior status and consent.
 Students may enroll for 2 or 4 hours in a given semester.
 May be repeated for a maximum total of 8 semester hours.
 Identical to BIO 489, CHEM 489, CS 489, MATH 489, and PHYS 489.
-Offered every semester and most January Terms (2 semester hours only).
+Offered intermittently.